fgimian/painter/README.md

 In this case, accessing the item directly doesn't really provide any useful benefit over calling it directly from the paint instance.

-However, you can import the patterns instance and use directly without going through the paint instance:
+However, you can import the patterns instance and use it directly without going through the paint instance:

 ``` python